cheyroseflammer/botProject/README.md

         # open URL
         self.get(const.BASE_URL)
         # close popup
-        # make sure a presence of a pop up is located
+        # make sure a presence of a popup is located
         if wait.until(
             EC.presence_of_element_located(
                 # element filtration